matm/jQuery-File-Upload-Wiki/Google-App-Engine.md

-# How to use the plugin with Google App Engine's Blobstore
+# Using the plugin with Google App Engine's Blobstore

 To upload files to the [Blobstore](http://code.google.com/appengine/docs/python/blobstore/) of [Google App Engine](http://code.google.com/appengine/), a new file upload url has to be created for every upload request.